 Left/Right Analog audio connections are made through a pair of interconnect cables - typically white or black for the Left channel and red for the Right channel.
+The audio output connectors on tape recorders, VCRs, and CD players are normally color coded in this same manner.

-Note: Connect both the digital and analog outputs from source components that have both types of connection (e.g. DVD player) - ZONE2, ZONE3, and RECORD require analog audio connection unless set to 'copy' MAIN (see sections 5.2.1 and 7.4.5).
+Note: Connect both the digital and analog outputs from source components that have both types of connection (e.g. DVD player) - ZONE2, ZONE3, and RECORD require analog audio connection unless set to 'copy' MAIN (see section 5.2.1).

 Caution for DTS: With DTS-CDs or DTS Laser Discs, do not use analog connection if your player does not have the DTS logo on its faceplate, otherwise a loud noise will be produced at the analog outputs of the player.
-Players that have the DTS logo can pass a DTS-encoded signal through their digital outputs, though they do often require a change in their setup menu to enable it (see player's operating manual).
+Players that have the DTS logo can pass a DTS-encoded signal through their digital outputs, but may still require a setup change to enable it (see player's operating manual).